 Wai Wong, MD Wai Wong, MD, is an Attending Pulmonologist in the Division of Pulmonary Medicine at Children's Hospital of Philadelphia.
 Locations: Main Campus; Specialty Care, Lancaster Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - SUNY, Stony Brook University School of Medicine, Stony Brook, NY InternshipPediatrics - New York University Medical Center, New York, NY ResidencyPediatrics - New York University Medical Center, New York, NY FellowshipPediatric Pulmonology - Boston Children's Hospital, Boston, MA Board CertificationPediatrics Titles and Academic Titles Attending Physician Departments and Services Division of Pulmonary Medicine Lung Transplant ProgramTechnology Dependence Center Publications Papers2016 Dy FJ, Midyat L, Wong W. : Primary Ciliary Dyskinesia: Ciliary Beat Pattern/Frequency,Role of Molecular Analysis in the Diagnosis and Neonatal Distress.
 Am J Respir Crit Care Med.
 2016 Mar 15;193(6):689-91. doi: 10.1164/rccm.201510-2067RR.
 Posters and PresentationsLectures by Invitation 2015 Wong W. "Migrating chest wall mass in a teenage girl."
 Abstract presented at: American Thoracic Society 2015 International Conference; Denver, CO.
 2014 Wong W. "Co-occurrence of surfactant protein C deficiency and congenital myasthenia syndrome."
 American Thoracic Society 2014 International Conference; San Diego, CA. Awards and Honors 2007, MD with Recognition in Basic Science Research Award Recipient 2007-2010, MD with Recognition in Basic Science Award.
-Principal Investigator Department of Neonatology, SUNY - Stony Brook University School of Medicine, Stony Brook, NY 2006, Stony Brook University School of Medicine Admissions Scholarship Award 2005, Michigan Achievement Award 2001-2005, James B. Angell Scholar Leadership and Memberships 2013-present, American Thoracic Society (Member) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Principal Investigator Department of Neonatology, SUNY - Stony Brook University School of Medicine, Stony Brook, NY 2006, Stony Brook University School of Medicine Admissions Scholarship Award 2005, Michigan Achievement Award 2001-2005, James B. Angell Scholar Leadership and Memberships 2013-present, American Thoracic Society (Member) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.